apache/cordova-docs/docs/en/edge/cordova/camera/parameter/cameraOptions.md

 - Ignores the `quality` parameter.
 - Ignores the `sourceType` parameter.
 - Ignores the `allowEdit` parameter.
-- Application must have key injection permissions to close native Camera application after photo is taken.
+- Application must have key injection permissions to close the native Camera application after the user snaps the photo.
-- Using Large image sizes may result in inability to encode image on later model devices with high resolution cameras (e.g. Torch 9800).
+- Using large image sizes may result in the inability to encode images on later-model devices (e.g. Torch 9800) that feature high-resolution cameras.
-- Camera.MediaType is not supported.
+- `Camera.MediaType` is not supported.
 - Ignores the `correctOrientation` parameter.
 - Ignores the `cameraDirection` parameter.